Lio-n/FM-stats-preview-card-component/README.md

 In the first instance I mostly used the pixel unit, but this didn't get the result I wanted.

-So for this challenge I learned to use 'rem' units, and to make it more flexible.
+So for this challenge I learned to use 'Rem' units, and to make it more flexible.

 I think that's all for now. :D